ztauthstar/ztauthstar/content/openprotocolspec/2025-04-05/base-protcol/authstar-models/object-types.md

 ---
-title: Object Model
+title: Object Types
 cascade:
   type: docs
 weight: 3202
 prev: /openprotocolspec/2025-04-05/base-protcol/authstarmodels/ledgers
-next: /openprotocolspec/2025-04-05/base-protcol/authstarmodels/manifest-object
+next: /openprotocolspec/2025-04-05/base-protcol/authstarmodels/manifest-blob
 ---

 An `Auth*` model must be **self-consistent**.
 All data in the model must be saved and kept in a **valid and consistent state**.
 The data is stored as objects, using a structure similar to **Git**.